Sabrinaltahan/back-end-web-development-task2-part1-api/README.md

+# Course Management API

 This repository contains code for a simple REST API built with Express.
-The API is designed to manage various courses that I have studied during my time at the University.
+The API is designed to manage various courses.

 Basic CRUD (Create, Read, Update, Delete) functionality is implemented.